pantheon-systems/documentation/source/content/guides/composer-convert.md

 #### Libraries

-Libraries be handled similarly to modules, but the specifics depend on how your library code was included in the source site.
+Libraries are handled similarly to modules, but the specifics depend on how your library code was included in the source site.
 They may have been included:

-- by manually committing them to web/libraries
+- by manually committing them to web/libraries.
-- using the drupal libraries module
+- using the drupal libraries module.
-- as a repository in an existing project composer.json file by using custom repository configuration
+- as a repository in an existing project `composer.json` file by using custom repository configuration.
-- as a dependency of type `drupal-library` in a contrib module's `composer.json`
+- as a dependency of type `drupal-library` in a contrib module's `composer.json`.

 For packages of type `drupal-library`, define the `installer-path` to `web/libraries`, and require your packages in the same method as Drupal contrib modules.
-See [`composer.json`](https://github.com/pantheon-upstreams/drupal-composer-managed/blob/main/composer.json#L49) as an example.
+Refer to [`composer.json`](https://github.com/pantheon-upstreams/drupal-composer-managed/blob/main/composer.json#L49) as an example.

-If contributed modules require manually adding libraries (for example, the module does not use a composer.json file to download its required libraries), you may add the libraries directly to your `require` section.
+If contributed modules require manually adding libraries (for example, the module does not use a `composer.json` file to download its required libraries), you may add the libraries directly to your `require` section.

 ### Custom Code